-The renewables market needs to The double and at least an estimated EUR renewables will require seamless data 50 billion per year is needed in both production of and infrastructure for renewables to achieve the increased climate ambitions for 2030.
-Significant growth in the use of renewables in transport, industry and buildings is needed, as well as increases in public and private investments in R&I284 and public procurement.
-The Recovery and Resilience Facility includes a 'Power Up' flagship to direct investments towards renewables.
+The renewables market needs to The double and at least an estimated EUR 50 billion per year is needed in both production of and infrastructure for renewables to achieve the increased storage providers, together with climate ambitions for 2030. consumers and their appliances all Significant growth in the use of through an energy data space.
+Better renewables in transport, industry and buildings is needed, as well as increases in public and private investments in R&I284 and public systems will be crucial for an procurement.
+The Recovery and integrated energy ecosystem.
+A Resilience Facility includes a 'Power Up' flagship to direct investments towards renewables.